 Current fault response timing and retry duty cycle are accomplished by the fault timer block in conjunction with an external capacitor connected between the FLTTIME and -VIN pins.
 Whenever the hot swap controller is in current control mode, such as during inrush limiting at insertion, or in response to excessive demand during operation of the plug-in, the LCA asserts the OVERCURRENT signal shown in Figure 24.
 This signal starts the charging of the FLTTIME capacitor.
 If this capacitor charges to the pin's 4-V trip threshold, the fault is latched.
 A latched fault disables the LCA drive, and turns on a large pull-down device at the GATE output to rapidly turn off the external FET.
 The fault condition is indicated by turning on the open-drain FAULT output driver.
-A latched fault also causes discharge of the external capacitors at the IRAMP and FLTTIME pins, in order to reset the hot swap circuit for the next output enable event, if and when conditions permit.
+A latched fault also causes discharge of the external capacitor at the IRAMP pin, in order to reset the hot swap circuit for the next output enable event.
+Slow discharge of the timing capacitor at about 1/100th the charging rate initiates fault retry operation at a 1% duty cycle.
+This enables periodic testing for persistance or removal of the fault condition.

 An internal overload comparator (OLC in Figure 24) also monitors the ISENS voltage against a nominal 100-mV threshold.
 This comparator provides circuit breaker protection against sudden current fault conditions, such as a load short-circuit.
 The OVERLOAD output of this comparator also drives the fault timer.
-The timer circuit applies a 4-μs deglitch filter to help reduce nuisance trips.
-However, if the overload condition exceeds the filter length, the fault is latched, the LCA disabled, and the FET gate rapidly pulled down, bypassing the programmed timeout period.
+In this case, the timer circuit applies only a 4-μs deglitch filter to help reduce nuisance trips.
+However, if the overload condition exceeds the filter length, the FET is momentarily snapped off, after which it is quickly turned back on in current ramp or current limit mode.
+At this point, fault timing commences as above.

-The $\overline{PG}$ pin is an open-drain, active-low indication of a load power good status.
+The \overline{PG} pin is an open-drain, active-low indication of a load power good status.
 Load voltage sensing is provided at the DRAINSNS pin.
-To assert $\overline{PG}$ , the device must not be in latched current fault status, the DRAINSNS pin must be pulled below the 1.35-V nominal threshold, and the voltage at the IRAMP pin must be greater than approximately 5 V. This last criteria ensures that maximum allowed sourcing current is available to the load before declaring power good.
-Once all the conditions are met, the $\overline{PG}$ status is latched on-chip.
-This prevents instances of momentary current-limit operation (e.g., due to load surges or voltage spikes on the input supply) from propagating through to the $\overline{PG}$ output.
-However, if input conditions are not met, or if a persistent load fault does result in fault timeout, the $\overline{PG}$ latch will be cleared.
+To assert \overline{PG} , the device must not be in latched current fault status, the DRAINSNS pin must be pulled below the 1.35-V nominal threshold, and the voltage at the IRAMP pin must be greater than approximately 5 V. This last criteria ensures that maximum allowed sourcing current is available to the load before declaring power good.
+Once all the conditions are met, the \overline{PG} status is latched on-chip.
+This prevents instances of momentary current-limit operation (e.g., due to load surges or voltage spikes on the input supply) from propagating through to the \overline{PG} output.
+However, if input conditions are not met, or if a persistent load fault does result in fault timeout, the \overline{PG} latch will be cleared.